ibm-cloud-docs/mqcloud/learn/mqoc_qm_versions.md

 The information icon will change from a blue circle to an orange triangle when the time window for the update is within 14 days.
 If you do not [update your queue manager](/docs/services/mqcloud?topic=mqcloud-mqoc_qm_update) before that time elapses, the update will be performed automatically.
 This will happen within a 24 hour period of the given date.

-**Note:** The length of the time window in which a manual update can take place depends on the severity of the fixes contained in the new revision.
+The length of the time window in which a manual update can take place depends on the severity of the fixes contained in the new revision.
 A high severity security fix would need to be applied more quickly than a low severity fix, as such, the automatic update would occur sooner than a low severity fix.
+{: important}

 To get more information on the nature of the update, click on the **Update now** button to open the side panel.